RafaelCS-Aula/rockpaper_djd/README.md

 `Scriptable Objects/` contains the scriptable objects themselves, created by using the right-click menu of the `Assets` window in the editor.

+### Naming convention!

+All the instance variables in Behaviour classes whose values are obtained from Data Scriptable Objects are prefixed with a `d`.
+So for example, the private instance variable that controls the rate of fire of a `ShooterBehaviour` is called `_dFireRate`.